andrewb47/getdata_project/CodeBook.md

 - Features are normalized and bounded within [-1,1].
 - Each feature vector is a row (observation) in the data file.

+#### The data sets used
+The following files in the original data were used:
+- 'features.txt': List of all features.
+- 'activity_labels.txt': Links the class labels with their activity name.
+- 'train/X_train.txt': Training set.
+- 'train/y_train.txt': Training labels.
+- 'test/X_test.txt': Test set.
+- 'test/y_test.txt': Test labels.
+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.
+- 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+#### Processing of the data